CBS Primary Information Booklet

 - Recent purchase, by B.O.M., of adjacent field, opens huge opportunities for improvement and development.

 22. Religious Education:

 C.B.S.
 Primary is a school with a Catholic ethos.
 Prayer is an integral part of our school routine.
-Canon Fitzgerald P.P., School Chaplain, Parish Pastoral Council, Servant Sisters of the Home of the Mother and other Religious Advisors, are regular visitors to our school.
+Canon Leamy P.P., School Chaplain, Parish Pastoral Council, and other Religious Advisors, are regular visitors to our school.
 The boys are prepared for school based and parish based religious ceremonies.
 We aim to continue the religious formation already begun in Baptism.
 We introduce the pupils to God, through nature and human experience.
 We follow a formal Religious Education Programme (1st – 6th classes).

 Throughout their time with us, pupils are helped become aware of God's love and presence in their lives and to develop their own personal prayer life.
 Parish Faith Programmes enable parents and indeed, the whole community, take a truly active role, in the preparation for Sacraments of Reconciliation, First Holy Communion and Confirmation.

 Our school welcomes children who belong to other faiths/denominations.
 At time of enrolment, Parent(s)/Legal Guardian(s) are requested to liaise with Principal/Deputy Principal.
 Subsequently, Parent(s)/Legal Guardian(s) may meet with class teacher, as to preferences vis a vis religious instruction.